hackclub/hackclub/workshops/todo-list-app/README.md

 * Filter the tasks as completed and due.
 * Try to add a database to your projects.

-I recommend customising the project in this workshop.
+I recommend customizing the project in this workshop.
 Share your creation with everyone in [#ship](https://hackclub.slack.com/messages/ship) in hack club slack.
 Do share with me too!!!
 I'm [@Giridhar](https://hackclub.slack.com/team/U013E6KE9UJ) on slack.
 I'd love to hear from you.

 ## Inspiration

-These are some example to inspire your thoughts.
+These are some examples to inspire your thoughts.

-* **Example-1**: A Todo App where you can edit the already added task, using [Material UI](https://material-ui.com/) for styling components.
+* **Example-1**: A Todo App where you can edit the added task, using [Material UI](https://material-ui.com/) for styling components.

     [Demo](https://todo-list-app.giridharhackclu.repl.co/).
 [Source Code](https://repl.it/@Giridharhackclu/Todo-List-App#src/App.js).